-With their heightened hearing ability, noise is a major cause of fear for dogs.
-Vacuums are sudden and loud and can easily frighten a dog.
-The amplified sound from the cleaner may cause distress, anxiety, and a whole lot of discomfort for your dog.
+With their heightened hearing ability, it’s normal for dogs to be scared of loud noises, including the vacuum.
+The amplified and sudden sound may cause distress, anxiety, and a whole lot of discomfort for your dog.

 A dog not used to loud noises may associate these fearful feelings with the vacuum.
 Therefore, it will panic every time you bring it out.

 Alongside hearing, dogs also have a keen sense of smell.
 As the vacuum cleaner lifts dirt, fur, and other debris from the carpet, it also kicks up odors.
-This may lead to sensory overload for the dog which is extremely unpleasant.
+This may lead to an unpleasant sensory overload for your dog.

 Dogs that weren’t exposed to different noises and environments as puppies may have a hard time around vacuums.
 Reputable breeders will expose dogs to various sounds, textures, and environments to make them well-rounded.